tempotec/AutoPLM/replit.md

     - **Pattern/Print Extraction**: Automatic extraction of fabric pattern/print information (Listrado, Floral, Xadrez, Liso, Poá, etc.) using GPT-4o Vision for images and GPT-4 for PDFs.
 Extracted pattern is displayed separately from composition and is fully editable by users.
     - **Manual Price Range Classification (P1-P4)**: Stylist-defined price range field with manual selection during upload and editing.
 Not AI-generated - allows stylists to classify garments into one of four price tiers (P1, P2, P3, P4) with color-coded badges and filtering capabilities.
     - **Auto-Registration of Suppliers**: When processing PDFs/images, the system automatically extracts supplier names and creates supplier records if they don't exist.
 Suppliers are matched case-insensitively to avoid duplicates, then linked to specifications.
-    - **Technical Drawing Generation (Image-to-Image)**: Produces professional flat sketches using GPT-Image-1's `images.edit()` method.
+    - **Technical Drawing Generation & Download (Image-to-Image)**: Produces professional flat sketches using GPT-Image-1's `images.edit()` method.
 The system extracts the original garment image (from uploaded image files or largest image in PDFs) and passes it as a visual base alongside the technical prompt.
 This image-to-image approach preserves the actual proportions, construction details, and design elements of the original piece, resulting in technical drawings that accurately reflect the garment's real appearance.
 Automatic fallback to text-to-image generation if no base image is available.
+Includes one-click download functionality for technical drawings with intelligent naming (desenho_tecnico_[reference].png).
     - **Image Thumbnail Generation**: Automatic thumbnail generation for both PDF files (using PyMuPDF) and image files (using Pillow), providing consistent preview cards across all media types in the dashboard.
     - **Collections Management**: End-to-end management of collections with linking specifications, search, filtering, cover image upload, and editing functionality.
     - **Collection Cover Images**: Upload and display custom cover images for collections (stored in static/covers/).